 - The intercondylar notch at the end of the femur is narrower in women than men.
 When the knee moves, this narrower space can pinch and weaken the ACL.

-- Women have a wider pelvis than men and this causes the femur to meet the tibia at a greater angle (called the Q angle).
-This increases the force applied to the ACL with any twisting motion, increasing the risk of damage.
+- Women have a wider pelvis than men, and this causes the femur to meet the tibia at a greater angle (called the Q angle).
+This increases the force that the ACL has to withstand with any twisting motion, increasing the risk of damage.

 Find out what women really need.